estarossa0/bmo/docs/README.md

 ## Commands

-BMO have number of commands, here you'll find list of them with link to more details of each:
+BMO has a number of commands, here you'll find a list of them with the link to more details of each:

 - [available](https://github.com/estarossa0/bmo/blob/master/docs/commands/available.md)
 - [exam](https://github.com/estarossa0/bmo/blob/master/docs/commands/exam.md)